{"autoplay":"false","autoplay_speed":"3000","speed":"300","arrows":"true","dots":"true","rtl":"false"}

 In 2017, Bend Park and Recreation District partnered with Oregon State University Extension Service, the Central Oregon Master Gardener Association and the City of Bend to plant water conscious landscaping as part of the City of Bend’s WaterWise conservation program.
 Visitors can tour the WaterWise Demonstration Garden to learn more about the type of vegetation that grows sustainably in this arid region and see how to best design and maintain your own garden.

-For more information or to schedule a tour, call the District office at (541) 389-7275.
+For more information or to schedule a tour, call the District Office at (541) 389-7275.

 Hollinshead Barn Rentals